1914 Belfast Corporation election

 An election to Belfast Corporation took place in 1914 as part of that year's Irish local elections.
 This would be the last election before the Local Government (Ireland) Act 1919, which would replace the traditional FPTP based ward system with an STV system based on proportional representation.
-The election saw Unionists continuing their dominance of the council, winning a massive majority of the councils seats.
+The election saw Unionists continuing their dominance of the council, winning a massive majority of the council's seats.

 Sixteen seats were up for election, with a total of forty-eight candidates nominated.
 Publican John Boston was nominated for every seat, in order to ensure that they would have a contest.
 The Falls and St Anne's wards had the most candidates, with seven each.
 Arthur Trew stood in both the Falls and Shankill wards.

 After the election Crawford McCullagh was elected by the new council as Lord Mayor of Belfast.